scapingerman/CLA-LoRA-From-DTN7-to-uD3TN/docs/setupinstructions.md

    - Command Breakdown:
       - Creates a bundle: The payload "Hello, LORA!" is wrapped as a DTN bundle.
       - Defines the sender: dtn://node1/ acts as the sending node.
-      - Defines the receiver: dtn://LoRa_Local/echo is the target node.
+      - Defines the receiver: dtn://LoRa_Local/echo is the target node, and "echo" is the agent.
+This agent is defined as "echo" because its purpose is to instruct the uD3TN node to send the bundle back to the original sender node.
+However, in this example, the goal is to transmit the bundle within the uD3TN network to another node that also has the name node1 (because node1 is initially the node in dtn7).
+This process is designed to verify that the bundle can be handled correctly within the uD3TN environment and ensure successful communication between nodes.

    The payload is encapsulated into a bundle transmitted from node1 to LoRa_Local.
 The WebSocket connected to the LoRa CLA captures the message in bytes: